 2. Ski pants and bibs, I highly recommend going the bib route if you have younger kids.
 The last thing you and they want is snow down their pants.
 Bibs are also the warmest and many have adjustable shoulder straps which grow along with your child so you can typically get a few years of use out of them before you have to buy a bigger pair.
 I'm a tried and true Patagonia girl, so the Patagonia Bib is hands down my favorite.
 The quality is impeccable and Patagonia will be there to fix it if anything goes wrong.

 3. The jacket, this is going to depend on the climate you're headed to.
 We mostly ski in Colorado and Montana, both places can drop below zero in the winter months.
-The Patagonia Hi-Loft Down Jacket is what I dress my boys in on the super cold days.
+The Patagonia Hi-Loft Down Jacket is what I dress my boys in on the super cold days, however I do not recommend this on heavy snow days.

 Quick Tip: Stay away from the lighter color jackets, they get into all sorts of stuff at ski school that can stain that very expensive jacket you just purchased.